hexchat/documentation/faq.rst

 - Unix:
     - Gnome 3: :menuselection:`System Settings --> Details --> Default Applications`
-    - Other DE's use their own settings which may not work with gvfs, see below.
+    - Other DE's have their own settings that may or may not work.

-    If these do not work or you do not use a DE use the command :command:`gvfs-mime`:
+    If these do not work or you do not use a DE use the command :command:`gvfs-mime` which may need to be installed:

      gvfs-mime --set x-scheme-handler/http firefox.desktop

-    If you hate gvfs you may be able to manually edit *~/.local/share/applications/mimeapps.list* to include:

-     x-scheme-handler/http=firefox.desktop;

     Don't forget to do the same for *https*.